thevermeer/pg_ts_semantic_headline/README.md

 The overall solution to all 4 of the above problems, derived in the various _Approach_ sections above comes together, both from the implementation of a table with 2 pre-computed columns for more efficiecnt search AND content retrieval.
 Therefore, our solution consists of:

 ### Core Functions
-- the `ts_query_matches(haystack_arr TEXT[], content_tsv TSVECTOR, search_query TSQUERY, match_limit INTEGER DEFAULT 5)` function, which converts a fuzzy, stemmed search into the exact phrase matches from the actual text, as well as the word positions of the match within the source text.
+- `tsp_query_matches(haystack_arr TEXT[], content_tsv TSVECTOR, search_query TSQUERY, match_limit INTEGER DEFAULT 5)` function, which converts a fuzzy, stemmed search into the exact phrase matches from the actual text, as well as the word positions of the match within the source text.
-- the `ts_semantic_headline(content TEXT, search_query TSQUERY, options TEXT DEFAULT ' ')` is a 1:1 replacement of ther built-in `ts_headline` function that improves the highlighting of TSQuery search to fully respect the internal semantics of full-text boolean operators, including phrase highlighting, and excluding partial matches.
+- `tsp_semantic_headline(content TEXT, search_query TSQUERY, options TEXT DEFAULT ' ')` is a 1:1 replacement of ther built-in `ts_headline` function that improves the highlighting of TSQuery search to fully respect the internal semantics of full-text boolean operators, including phrase highlighting, and excluding partial matches.
-- the `ts_semantic_headline(haystack_arr TEXT[], content_tsv TSVECTOR, search_query TSQUERY, options TEXT DEFAULT ' ')` function, which, when using prerealized TSVector and TEXT[] columns, delivers highlighting 5-10 times FASTER than the built-in `ts_headline` function.
+- `tsp_semantic_headline(haystack_arr TEXT[], content_tsv TSVECTOR, search_query TSQUERY, options TEXT DEFAULT ' ')` function, which, when using prerealized TSVector and TEXT[] columns, delivers highlighting 5-10 times FASTER than the built-in `ts_headline` function.

 ### Fast-Lookup Table (Optional)
 - An optional table schema for faster indexing, implementing both a TSVector column for fast lookup, and a TEXT[] array column for fast content retrieval.
 Without the table, the work herein is valuable in order to improve the phrase semantics of `ts_headline`; the pre-realization of the TEXT[] array is a necessary feature of the 5x-10x performance gains we have made in this work.
+For maximal performance, recommend using both a TSVector column and a TEXT[] array column in your lookup table.
+The TEXT[] array is used for fast lookup

-### TS Text Treatment for Positional Indexing, etc
+### Text Treatment for Positional Indexing, etc
-- `ts_prepare_text_for_tsvector` treats a string for better positional indexing in TSVectors, by inserting \u0001\u0032 (bell character + SPACE) into words that are delineated by special characters like hyphens.
+- `tsp_indexable_text` treats a string for better positional indexing in TSVectors, by inserting \u0001\u0032 (bell character + SPACE) into words that are delineated by special characters like hyphens.
-- `ts_prepare_text_for_presentation` undoes the special character delineation performs in `ts_prepare_text_for_tsvector` and returns the text to the pre-indexed state.
+- `tsp_present_text` undoes the special character delineation performs in `tsp_indexable_text` and returns the text to the pre-indexed state.
 - `replace_multiple_strings` accepts a source string, an array of text to find, and an array to text to replace and accretes the replacements to form a final, transformed text.

 ### TSQuery and TSVector Type Coersion
-- `ts_query_to_ts_vector` - Given a TSQuery, the function returns a table of rows, with each row representing a TSQuery phrase and a TSVector representation of that phrase
+- `tsquery_to_tsvector` - Given a TSQuery, the function returns a table of rows, with each row representing a TSQuery phrase and a TSVector representation of that phrase
-- `ts_query_to_table` - Decomposes a TSQuery into a table of lexemes and their positions.
+- `tsquery_to_table` - Decomposes a TSQuery into a table of lexemes and their positions.
-- `ts_vector_to_table` - Decomposes a TSVectos into a table of lexemes and their positions.
+- `tsvector_to_table` - Decomposes a TSVectos into a table of lexemes and their positions.
-- `ts_prepare_query` - a 1:1 replacement for the built-in `TO_TSQUERY` which treats special character delimited strings in the same fashion as `ts_prepare_text_for_tsvector`
+- `to_tspquery` - a 1:1 replacement for the built-in `TO_TSQUERY` which treats special character delimited strings in the same fashion as `tsp_indexable_text`

 ## Outcomes
 ### Highlighting Entire Phrases in a TSQuery
-The `ts_semantic_headline` function will highlight matching, multi-word phrase patterns in our source text.
+The `tsp_semantic_headline` function will highlight matching, multi-word phrase patterns in our source text.
 Compare that, side-by-side to the built-in `ts_headline`:
 ```
 SELECT
-ts_semantic_headline('I can highlight search results as phrases, and not just single terms', ts_prepare_query('search<3>phrases')),
+tsp_semantic_headline('I can highlight search results as phrases, and not just single terms', to_tspquery('search<3>phrases')),
-ts_headline('I cannot highlight search results as phrases, and only single terms', ts_prepare_query('search<3>phrases'));
+ts_headline('I cannot highlight search results as phrases, and only single terms', to_tspquery('search<3>phrases'));
 ```
 | ts\_semantic\_headline |ts\_headline |
 | --- | --- |
 | I can highlight \<b\>search results as phrases,\</b\> and not just single terms |I cannot highlight \<b\>search\</b\> results as \<b\>phrases\</b\>, and only single terms |

 ### Partial Matches are NOT highlighted
-The built-in `ts_headline` function will not respect the phrase operators within a TSQuery, and will highlight single words and partially matching terms. `ts_semantic_headline` enforces the notion that all highlighted matches' content will abide the semantics of the TSQuery:
+The built-in `ts_headline` function will not respect the phrase operators within a TSQuery, and will highlight single words and partially matching terms. `tsp_semantic_headline` enforces the notion that all highlighted matches' content will abide the semantics of the TSQuery:
 ```
 SELECT
-ts_semantic_headline('phrase matches are highlighted, partial matches are not', ts_prepare_query('phrase<->match')),
+tsp_semantic_headline('phrase matches are highlighted, partial matches are not', to_tspquery('phrase<->match')),
-ts_headline('phrase matches are highlighted, partial matches are as well', ts_prepare_query('phrase<->match'));
+ts_headline('phrase matches are highlighted, partial matches are as well', to_tspquery('phrase<->match'));
 ```
 | ts\_semantic\_headline |ts\_headline |
 | --- | --- |